scalajp/2018.scalamatsuri.org/_candidates_en/TakeshiItoh_1.md

 contribute to the core functionality of Scala.
 Even though it seems difficult to contribute the Scala compiler itself, there is a plenty of room for us to contribute to the Scala metaprogramming ecosystem.

+Based upon a review of the history of scala metaprogramming, I’d like to discuss about how to improve our programming experience with metaprogramming,